 Brighton and Hove City Council

-No council tax revenue has been used to support the i360 and the margin on the loan will earn the Council a new income stream of over £1m per year, which councillors have decided should be used to reinvest in the seafront
+No council tax revenue has been used to support British Airways i360 and the margin on the loan earns the Council a new income stream of over £1m per year, which councillors have decided should be used to reinvest in the seafront

 Coast to Capital

 The last £4 million for the scheme comes in the form of a loan from the Coast to Capital Local Enterprise Partnership.
 This is a 7-year loan from the Growing Places Fund.
-The aim of this fund is to support projects delivering employment growth, which are able to repay the loan with a clear mechanism and are ‘shovel ready’.
-An independent economic study estimated British Airways i360 will deliver 440 new jobs to the region.
+The aim of this fund is to support projects delivering employment growth.

 West Pier Trust